I would like to thank Doc Neeson for approving my site.

 Their third album, No Exit was released on 23 June 1979 with Albert Productions, entered the Australian album chart at #8 upon its release and again at #15 in September.
 George Young contributed as a backing vocalist to “Out of The Blue”.
 No Exit kept the ball rolling with hits like “Shadow Boxer” and “Mr Damage”.
 The reputation for the Angels had grown and this album showcases there power that the band had in their live shows.

-The release has been re-mastered from the original source tapes and features the award winning artwork in a digipak format along with an 8-page booklet and 6 bonuses live recordings.
-This release has been re-mastered from the original source tapes and features the award wining artwork in a digipak format along with an 8-page booklet and 6 bonuses live recordings.
+The release has been re-mastered from the original source tapes and features the award-winning artwork in a digipak format along with an 8-page booklet and 6 bonuses live recordings.
+This release has been re-mastered from the original source tapes and features the award-winning artwork in a digipak format along with an 8-page booklet and 6 bonuses live recordings.
 Produced by Mark Opitz, John Brewster and Rick Brewster.

 “When we recorded Mr Damage we would hum orchestral parts to the song and thought it would be great to marry such a phonetic song with an orchestra.
 Bring it on” – John Brewster